Blogshot/audiotrip-importer/README.md

 # Trip-Importer
-This tool aims to provide an easy to use way to import audio- as well as `.ats`-files into AudioTrip to make them available for the in-game choreographer.
+This tool aims to provide an easy to use way to import audio (`.ogg`) as well as `.ats`-files into AudioTrip to make them available for the in-game choreographer.

 ![defaultView](https://github.com/Blogshot/audiotrip-importer/blob/master/defaultView.png)